JuliaDynamics/DynamicalBilliards.jl/docs/src/index.md

 This package is registered, simply use `]` to get into the package manager mode and then type `add DynamicalBilliards` to install it.
 The [stable documentation](https://juliadynamics.github.io/DynamicalBilliards.jl/stable/) accompanies the version installed with `add`.

+To confirm the validity of your installation you can run the tests of `DynamicalBilliards`.
+This can be done via `] test DynamicalBilliards`.

+### Plotting
 Plotting is done through the `PyPlot` module.
 All plotting functions are brought into scope when `using PyPlot` is done.

-To confirm the validity of your installation you can run the tests of `DynamicalBilliards`.
-This can be done via `] test DynamicalBilliards`.
+In addition, for animations using the function [`animate_evolution`](@ref) the `ffmpeg` software must be accessible from the command line.

 ---

 ## Support
-If you are having problems with `DynamicalBilliards` do not hesitate to seek for support!
+If you are having any kind of problems with `DynamicalBilliards` do not hesitate to seek for support!
 There are numerous ways to do that:

 1. Visit our [official chatroom](https://gitter.im/JuliaDynamics/Lobby) on Gitter: https://gitter.im/JuliaDynamics/Lobby
 2. Open a new issue at our [GitHub issues page](https://github.com/JuliaDynamics/DynamicalBilliards.jl/issues).